12th Infantry Regiment (Lithuania): 1923

 According to different sources, the regiment was reformed into the 4th Border Regiment on 2 or 12 May 1923.
-The other infantry regiments of the 4th Division, the 10th and 11th, were also renamed, to the 2nd and 3rd Border Regiments, respectively.
+The other infantry regiments of the 4th Infantry Division, the 10th and 11th, were also renamed, to the 2nd and 3rd Border Regiments, respectively.
 The regiment was part of the Border Division, while the battalion was part of the Border Brigade.
 On 15 or 30 November 1923, it is made into the 4th Separate Border Battalion and is relocated to Lyduokiai.
 On 21 December 1923, the battalion moves to Ukmergė.
 The battalion is disbanded on 1 March 1924.